banner border

 If you didn't know crypto was taxed and you've previously avoided crypto taxes unintentionally, don't panic.

-It's important to note, using the VPD doesn't guarantee you won't face additional fines - but those who use the VPD are generally viewed far more favourably by SARS than those who don't.
+It's important to note, that using the VPD doesn't guarantee you won't face additional fines - but those who use the VPD are generally viewed far more favourably by SARS than those who don't.

-Declaring your crypto to the SARS
+Declaring your crypto to SARS

 Once you, or your accountant, have worked out what your crypto tax totals are, you need to submit these totals on your annual tax return.
-There is a section specifically outlined for capital gains declarations on disposals which makes a specific reference to cryptocurrency.

 If you are a trader, there is a different section for the income earned from your trades.
-SARS eFiling platform is the easiest way for you to submit your returns and is very user-friendly.
+The SARS eFiling platform is the easiest way for you to submit your returns and is very user-friendly.

 How Koinly can help you stay compliant